8 weeks, 1 question: Australia's same sex marriage survey

 Melissa: I think this shows that marriage equality is an issue that people are very passionate about and they want to have their say, whether it be yes or no.

-Ebony and Melissa work together at Patties Foods in Bairnsdale, a large bakery, makers of the "Four'n Twenty" meat pies popular across Australia.
+Ebony and Melissa work together at a large bakery in Bairnsdale.

 Their shifts don't make life easy for them -- Melissa works the day shift, while Ebony works in the afternoon.
 But it wasn't until the same-sex marriage postal survey that they started to have issues at work.